jojala/sample-twitter-stream/README.md

 ## What I didn’t finish
 * I started out specing out via test cases concerns around managing stream through disconnects, back off periods etc as the twitter documentation described, but I did not get that far in my time boxed efforts.
 Right now I’m not handling stream pauses or disconnects at all.
 * Another big missing piece in my opinion is lack of monitor performance of processing tweets to drive efficiency.
 I created an aspect to be able to add annotations to be able to observer the length of time processing takes and did use it in a few cases during testing but ultimately it would be nice to have that adopted throughout the system and be able to monitor performance of the various processing stages over time.
 * A lot of the functionality around processing is time based.
-Specifically the moving averaging testing, which is in the UrlStats object, has poor testing because I haven’t quite spent the time to come up with a way to simulate or mock the testing of the data over time.
+Specifically the moving averaging testing, which is in the UrlStats object, has poor test coverage because I haven’t quite spent the time to come up with a way to simulate or mock the testing of the data over time.
 I suppose I could mock a few of the current register states, but I’m not sure I love that approach either.
-For now I left with the all to famous “todo:”.
+For now I left it with the all to famous `TODO:` comments.
 * Lastly, I generally like to handle error conditions using event emit type patterns to collect statistics and tie in with automated reporting.
 This is especially important and large data processing pipelines where there are various pinch points and general points of failure.
 As of now there is not a lot of observability to this application.